Policies & Procedures

 The institution and the student-athlete shall be held accountable for all drugs within the banned drug class regardless of whether they have been specifically identified.

-Before consuming any nutritional/dietary supplement product, review the product with your athletics department staff!
+Before consuming any nutritional/dietary supplement product, review the product with the appropriate or designated athletics department staff!

 - Dietary supplements are not well regulated and may cause a positive drug test result.